Haggis pakora

-Haggis pakora is a Scottish snack food that combines traditional Scottish haggis ingredients with the spices, batter and preparation method of Indian and Pakistani pakoras.
+Haggis pakora is a Scottish snack food that combines traditional Scottish haggis ingredients with the spices, batter and preparation method of pakora from the Indian subcontinent.
 It has become a popular food in Indian and Pakistani restaurants in Scotland, and is also available in prepared form in supermarkets.

 Origins

 Haggis pakora has been described as a "highly improbable Indo-Caledonian alliance making use of the Scots' most potent culinary weapons: sheep pluck (heart, liver and lungs) and deep-fat frying."
 It has more fondly been called "an inspired example of Indo-Gael fusion".
 Haggis pakoras are just one of the many haggis fusion foods that have arisen in recent years.
 Others include haggis samosas, haggis spring rolls, haggis lasagna and haggis quesadillas.
 (Note: A haggis, neeps and tatties pasty was submitted for the 2016 World Pasty Championships.)
 Often these use vegetarian haggis rather than the traditional haggis made from a sheep's stomach stuffed with the chopped up lung, heart and liver of the sheep mixed with oatmeal.

 The dish appears to have been the creation of the Sikh community during a Scottish Melā held at the SEC in 1992–93, where, with collaboration with the Exec.
 Chef at the time Bill McMeekin, he was asked for ideas on how to combine Scottish produce and Indian culinary influences.
 During some practical experiments, it was found that haggis could be used in the same way as other pakora ingredients.
 Haggis pakoras have become popular appetizers in Indian restaurants in Scotland, where they appeal to what English food writer Felicity Cloake described as "the Scottish predilection for deep-frying anything that will stay still long enough to be dunked in batter".
 In 2013, it was reported that a Greenock meat products company had launched prepared haggis pakoras.
 The product had won the Best Innovative Product prize at the BPEX (Note: BPEX, the British Pig Executive, is now AHDB Pork, a division of the UK's Agriculture and Horticulture Development Board.)
 Foodservice Awards 2013.
 The Scottish celebrity chef Tony Singh served haggis pakora at a pop-up restaurant during the 2015 Edinburgh Festival.